aasmundeldhuset/kotlin-for-python-developers/README.md

 The base exception class is `Throwable` (but it is more common to extend its subclass `Exception`), and there are a ton of built-in exception classes.
 If you don't find one that match your needs, you can create your own by inheriting from an existing exception class.

 Note that exceptions are somewhat discouraged in Kotlin except when interacting with Java code.
-Instead of throwing exceptions in your own code, consider using special return types like [Option](https://arrow-kt.io/docs/datatypes/option/) or [Either](https://arrow-kt.io/docs/datatypes/either/) from the [Arrow library](https://arrow-kt.io/).
+Instead of throwing exceptions in your own code, consider using special return types like [Either](https://arrow-kt.io/docs/apidocs/arrow-core-data/arrow.core/-either/) from the [Arrow library](https://arrow-kt.io/).

 ### Nothing